fndmiranda/data-migration/README.md

 identifier | Column with unique value to validate status (only with `belongsToMany`). | string show | Columns to show in commands output (only with `belongsToMany`). | array

+## Events

+Events when start and finish are available for when running a `data-migration:migrate` or `data-migration:sync` Artisan command.

+### onStartMigrate

+Create the `onStartMigrate` method in your data migration to be called before the `data-migration:migrate` Artisan command is executed.

+### onFinishMigrate

+Create the `onFinishMigrate` method in your data migration to be called after the `data-migration:migrate` Artisan command is executed.

+### onStartSync

+Create the `onStartSync` method in your data migration to be called before the `data-migration:sync` Artisan command is executed.

+### onFinishSync

+Create the `onFinishSync` method in your data migration to be called after the `data-migration:sync` Artisan command is executed.

 ## Security

 If you discover any security related issues, please email fndmiranda@gmail.com instead of using the issue tracker.